-In addition, "Force caching by device type" settings ensure that all devices experience the optimal caching settings.
-Often, plugins have a setting that is not known to be enabled that differentiates caching rules by device type, causing "cache error / cache disabled" to appear in this report.
+In addition, the "Force caching by device type" setting ensures that all devices experience the optimal caching settings.
+Often, plugins have a setting that is not known to be enabled that differentiates caching rules by device type, causing "cache error/cache disabled" to appear in this cache report.

-Below is a screenshot of the Ezoic caching report, which can be found at:
+Below is a screenshot of the Ezoic caching report, which can be found by navigating to:

 Ezoic's Big Data Analytics > Site Speed tab > Caching > Ezoic Caching

-If Ezoic caching is working properly, generally you will see in your Ezoic Caching report:
+If Ezoic caching is working properly, you will generally see this in your Ezoic Caching report:

 Many external scripts or plugins that are designed to “speed up a website” implement mechanisms that prevent Ezoic from implementing the best practices above even though the overrides are enabled.